Celebrating and promoting the best in UK prisons, probation and youth justice

-COMMENDEE 2018-19: Mush is a Teacher at HMP & YOI Polmont in Scotland.
-She receives a Commendation for the inspirational passion and dedication she brings to her work, and for her success in encouraging and nurturing a love of learning among some of the system’s most complex and challenging young people.
+COMMENDEE 2018-19: Mush is a Programme Tutor at HMP & YOI Polmont.
+She receives a Commendation for the passion and dedication she brings to her work, and for her success in encouraging and nurturing a love of learning among some of the system’s most complex and challenging young people.

 As Initial Nominator and Polmont Youth Worker, Laura Dougal, describes, Mush’s nomination was instigated on behalf of a group of young people.
 Laura explains that these young people ‘discussed at length the compassion, support and commitment Mush has given them,’ adding that ‘Mush has worked tirelessly to support those who experience complex learning difficulties to overcome barriers to learn, and to inspire young people to enjoy learning, some for the very first time.
 Mush offers young people an opportunity to explore a range of learning topics, from the civil war to tattoo design and anything else that sparks a young person’s motivation to learn.’

 Laura explains that she thinks Mush’s alternative teaching styles are where ‘her real talent and strengths lie’.
 She gives several examples, including model-building powered by elastic bands, a video review group, and speaking English as a second language, and adds that Mush’s talents ‘are endless, as is her likeability, knowledge, skills and confidence.
 The young people in Polmont hold Mush in the highest regard and can often be found repeating Mush’s can do attitude.’

 Laura McShane is an Education Team leader and says Mush ‘shows a great deal of empathy and compassion for her learners.
 Her knowledge of and support for young people with complex learning difficulties and disabilities issues is truly inspirational.’

 Among the young people adding their voice, one said of Mush that she is ‘very generous with her time’ while another called her, simply, ‘a legend.’